clvrai/furniture-bench/docs_source/tutorials/furniture_bench.rst

 Camera Calibration
 ~~~~~~~~~~~~~~~~~~

-Our demonstration consists of randomly perturbed front camera pose in each episode.
+Our demonstration consists of randomly perturbed front camera poses in each episode.
 To determine the camera pose from the front-view image, we calculate the average camera pose for each type of furniture.

 Run the following commands to calibrate the front camera pose for each furniture type.